cancelei/budget-in-rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for suggestion this project.

+Huge thanks to <a href="https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=">Gregoire Vella on Behance</a> for his design that inspired me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>